 - Bathroom noises – just how close are you to your loved ones?

 Log cabins have stood the test of time.
-Time will tell if tiny houses are here to stay or just a trend.
+Time will tell if tiny cabins and houses are here to stay or just a trend.
 For now tiny house log cabins combine a classic with a new take on housing.